04 - Modelling different aspects of countries regarding name bearers characteristics

 Data and Models

-Total number of NBT by country
+Total number of name bearers by country

 After standardize the variables we can fit the models.
 Since we have a huge amount of zeroes in our response variable we will use a zero-inflation poisson model and also test with a poisson distribution.